aMarCruz/react-native-text-size/README.md

 Returns a Promise for an array of font family names available on the system.

-On iOS, this uses the [`UIFont.familyNames`](https://developer.apple.com/documentation/uikit/uifont/1619040-familynames?language=objc) method of the UIKit.
+On iOS, this uses the [`UIFont.familyNames`][10] method of the UIKit.

-On Android the result is hard-coded for the system fonts and complemented dynamically with the custom fonts, if any.
+On Android the result is hard-coded for the system fonts and complemented dynamically with the fonts installed by your app, if any.

-See [About Android Fonts](https://github.com/aMarCruz/react-native-text-size/wiki/About-Android-Fonts) and [Custom Fonts](https://github.com/aMarCruz/react-native-text-size/wiki/Custom-Fonts) in the Wiki to know more about this list.
+See [About Android Fonts][11] and [Custom Fonts][12] in the Wiki to know more about this list.

 ## fontNamesForFamilyName